anderjason/composablequery/README.md

   params: ['active', 'company123']
 });
 ```

+The query text and parameters are always kept separate, so they can be passed to the database engine separately.
+This is helpful for preventing SQL injection attacks.

 You can reuse the same token multiple times in the same query.
 For example, the following query uses the token `$1` twice: